 Hyundai Ioniq 5 EV Warranty

-Hyundai provides a good warranty with the Ioniq 5, giving you peace of mind.
+Hyundai provides a good warranty with the Ioniq 5, giving you peace of mind and great customer experience.
 The car is covered by a 5-year 100,000-kilometer limited warranty and 8-years 160,000-kilometers battery components warranty.

 Hyundai is not new to electric vehicles; they’ve been offering the Ioniq EV (which also has a hybrid and plug-in hybrid version) and the Kona EV.
 However, the Ioniq 5 is their first fully dedicated EV based on the E-GPM platform which is shared with Kia and Genesis.
 I think Hyundai has done an incredible job with the Ioniq 5 with its range, power, features, and looks.
 There are a few things that can be improved, like a rear wiper, but overall, I was extremely impressed with the Ioniq 5 EV.